sebastianknopf/opentransport-editor/docs/INSTALL.md

 *   `auth.php` - See basic authentication and authorization settings here.

 *   `database.php` - This file contains your database credentials.
-You can change them manually here if you need to.

 *   `email.php` - Contains email transport settings ans SMTP credentials.
-Change them here if you need to.

 *   `install.php` - DO NEVER MODIFY THIS FILE!
 It contains your installations status.